 We also make sure our Bigs and our staff have the training and resources they need to help Littles on their path to success.

 When Big Brothers Big Sisters works to match a Little with a Big, we take into account the needs, personality, interests, and goals of both the child and the adult volunteer.
 We introduce the Little and his or her family to the Big slowly and make sure everyone is fully committed to the match before it is made official.

 We value diversity, and no person will be denied equal opportunity to volunteer because of race, sexual orientation, gender identity or gender expression.

 Children enrolled in the Big Brothers Big Sisters of the Midlands program for 12 months or longer showed the following outcomes:

 You know what’s best for your child.
-So we’ll need your help from the start, providing information about your child’s strengths and needs, and ultimately approving the Big Brother or Big Sister match.
-But your role doesn’t end there.
+We’ll need your help providing information about your child’s strengths & needs, and ultimately approving the Big Brother, Big Sister or Big Couple match.
+But your role doesn’t end there!